kevinrmendez/tasklist/README.md

 # tasklist
-todo list web app using vuejs
+todo list web app developed in a single file using vuejs